BinaryElement/ChromaToggleOld/Mapping.md

     * Maximum Combined Value of 11,600%
 * Chance Event
   * ID: 1950000009
   * This event has a set chance to "succeed".
 If it does so, the map will process as normal.
 If it fails, no lighting events on the same track will be processed until a new Chance Event is called.
 This allows you to block off one or more lighting events on a percent chance.
+  * To re-enable map processing as normal after using a Chance Event, simply use another Chance Event with 100% success rate.
     * Chance = A.r * A.g * A.b
       * 1 * 1 * 1 = 100% maximum
       * 0 * 0 * 0 = 0% minimum